Chat with us, powered by LiveChat ECFJC | Careers

 COMPENSATION, BENEFITS AND WORK ENVIRONMENT

-The annual compensation for the Executive Director is $60,000 for 3 days per week or 60% of full time.
+The annual compensation for the Executive Director is $80,000 for 4 days per week or 80% of

 Benefits package offered.